help-me-mom/ng-mocks/README.md

 ---

-### How to mock a service
+### How to create a mock service

-`ngMocks` provides a `MockService` function that tries its best to facilitate creation of mocked copies of services.
+`ngMocks` provides a `MockService` function that tries its best to facilitate creation of mock copies of services.
-It tends to avoid a hassle of providing customized mocked copies for huge services.
+It tends to avoid a hassle of providing customized mock copies for huge services.
-Simply pass a class into it and its result will be a mocked instance that respects the class, but all methods and properties are customizable dummies.
+Simply pass a class into it and its result will be a mock instance that respects the class, but all methods and properties are customizable dummies.

-- `MockService( MyService )` - returns a mocked instance of `MyService` class.
+- `MockService( MyService )` - returns a mock instance of `MyService` class.
-- `MockService( MyOb )` - returns a mocked clone of `MyOb` object.
+- `MockService( MyOb )` - returns a mock clone of `MyOb` object.

-**A mocked copy of an angular service** is based on its original class, and provides:
+**A mock instance out of an angular service** is based on its original class, and provides:

 - all methods are dummies like `() => undefined`
 - all properties have been linked via getters and setters <small>(might not work in some cases, use [`ngMocks.stub`](#ngmocks) then)</small>
 - respects [auto spy](#auto-spy) environment

-A class with dozens of methods, where we want to change behavior of a single method, can be mocked like that:
+A class with dozens of methods, where we want to change behavior of a single method, can be handled like that:

 ```typescript
 const instance = MockService(MyClass);